How Much Is Jade Worth? (2025 Jade Price Guide)

 1. Color: The Star of the Show

-When it comes to jade, color reigns supreme.
+In jade, color reigns supreme.
 The most sought-after shade is imperial green, a deep, rich hue with vibrant saturation.

 This color, especially in jadeite, commands the highest prices.